syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ##  Ribbon Contextual tab group

 Ribbon contextual tab groups are used to group the ribbon tabs for easier navigation.
-This contextual tab groups appear when a user enables their context.
-The contextual tab groups are closed by default,to make them visible, use the `Visibility` property.Any number of contextual tab group can be added to the ribbon using the `ContextualTabGroups` property.
+These contextual tab groups appear when a user enables their context.
+By default, these groups are collapsed, to make them visible use  `Visibility` property.
+Any number of contextual tab groups can be added to the ribbon using the `ContextualTabGroups` property.

 {% tabs %}
 {% highlight xaml %}